Yusef-Adel/Londoners-Edge-Functions/get-reservations/README.md

 ## Common Use Cases

-1. **Guest Dashboard**: Show all reservations for a specific guest with type categorization
+1. **Guest Dashboard**: Show all reservations for a specific guest with type categorization and formatted dates
 2. **Property Management**: Filter reservations by date range or status with automatic type labels
 3. **Reporting**: Extract reservation data for analytics with summary statistics
 4. **Booking Management**: Monitor recent bookings and check-ins with type-based organization
+5. **Frontend Display**: Use formatted data directly in UI components without additional processing
+6. **Mobile Apps**: Clean, structured data perfect for mobile reservation lists
-5. **Commission Tracking**: Access financial data for revenue analysis grouped by reservation type
+7. **Revenue Tracking**: Access formatted amount data for financial overview

 ## Troubleshooting